 This is the thing about charity shops, they are so much more than the money they bring in and this is something that I am really passionate about.
 Charity shops make fashion affordable for everyone, they are a hub for the local community and they help combat environmental issues such as landfill and global warming.
 I get very animated on this, but at the end of the day the environment is the root of everything, if we don’t reverse global warming then nothing else is going to matter.

-Recent research from Ebay says that in 2020 one secondhand purchase is made every three seconds in the UK.
-That is incredible and we know that charity shops alone save 339,000 textiles from landfill every year.
+Recent research from eBay says that in 2020 one second-hand purchase is made every three seconds in the UK.
+That is incredible and we know that charity shops alone save 339,000 tonnes of textiles from landfill every year.
 I see loads of our customers embark on projects to style up pre-loved purchases or create something cool from the materials they have bought.
 All of this is helping the environment.

 Ecommerce and Communications Manager